senotrusov/file-digests/README.md

 ## File-digests

 A tool to check if there are any changes in your files using SHA256 sum.
-It's cross-platform (Linux/Windows/macOS).

 If you move your files across platforms, through unreliable connections or you don't quite trust your tools, that utility will help you to spot possible errors.

 It will also help you to find issues with your storage: bitrot, bad blocks, hardware or software issues.

+It is written on Ruby and it's cross-platform (Windows/macOS/Linux/UNIX).
+I tested it on Windows 10, macOS Catalina and Ubuntu 20.04.

 ## Install